 has been added at 10 pm, directly following this sold-out 8 pm performance.
 Please purchase tickets here

 This fascinating Inflection Series event tells two mythical stories, set to music in truly legendary fashion.

-First, the sublime mezzo-soprano Jennifer Johnson Cano joins tenor Bille Bruley and pianist Benjamin Hochman in a performance of Leos Janáček’s Diary of One Who Disappeared.
-The deeply moving, mysterious tale of an ill-fated love was said by Janáček to be a reflection of his relationship with his muse.
-Then Hochman is joined by a true living legend, soprano Lucy Shelton, in a piece that—despite being composed eight years before the Diary—points to a different, more modern musical world: Arnold Schoenberg’s Pierrot Lunaire.
-Shelton, a monument of 20th century music, joins Hochman and an instrumental ensemble to conduct our journey, in which we witness a moondrunk Pierrot in a variety of fantastical vignettes before, eventually, he returns home.
+First, the “restless, powerful, profound,…formidable” (The New York Times) mezzo-soprano Jennifer Johnson Cano is joined by William Ferguson, a tenor of “grace, and striking self-possession” (Opera News) and pianist Benjamin Hochman in a performance of Leos Janáček’s Diary of One Who Disappeared.
+The deeply moving, mysterious tale of an ill-fated love was said by Janáček to reflect his relationship with his muse.
+Then, Hochman is joined by a true living legend, the “resplendent…warm and majestic” (The Washington Post) soprano Lucy Shelton, in Schoenberg’s Pierrot Lunaire—a piece that, despite being composed eight years before the Diary, points toward an entirely new musical world.
+Shelton—a monumental force in contemporary music—Hochman, and an ensemble comprised of some of New York’s finest musicians, will conduct us on this fantastical journey with the moondrunk Pierrot.

 Benjamin Hochman, piano

 William Ferguson, tenor